-In North America, rabies can occur in skunks, raccoons, foxes, coyotes, and bats.
-In some areas, these wild animals infect domestic cats, dogs, and livestock.
-In the U.S., cats are more likely than dogs to be rabid.
+In North America, rabies occurs mainly in skunks, raccoons, foxes, coyotes, and bats.
+In some areas, these wild animals infect pet cats and dogs, and livestock.
+In the U.S., cats are more likely than dogs to be infected (rabid).

-The rabies virus enters the body through a cut or scratch, or through mucous membranes (such as the lining of the mouth and eyes), and travels to the central nervous system.
-Once the infection is established in the brain, the virus travels down the nerves from the brain and multiplies in different organs.
+The rabies virus enters the body through a cut or scratch.
+Or it enters through mucous membranes such as the lining of the mouth and eyes.
+The virus then travels to the central nervous system.
+Once the infection is in the brain, the virus travels down the nerves from the brain.
+It multiplies in different organs.

-The salivary glands are most important in the spread of rabies from one animal to another.
-When an infected animal bites another animal, the rabies virus is transmitted through the infected animal's saliva.
+The salivary glands are most important in spreading rabies from one animal to another.
+When an infected animal bites another animal, the rabies virus is spread through the infected animal's saliva.
 Scratches by claws of rabid animals are also dangerous because these animals lick their claws.

-The incubation period in humans from the time of exposure to the start of illness can range anywhere from 5 days to more than 1 year.
-The average period is about 2 months.
-The most common symptoms of rabies include:
+The time between your exposure to rabies and when the first symptoms appear (incubation period) can range from 5 days to more than a year.
+But the average is about 2 months.
+Symptoms may include:

 Rabies: Stage 1